-In addition, all staff are provided with Part one and Annex B of Keeping Children Safe in Education 2021 and are required to sign to indicate that they have read and understood it.
+In addition, all staff are provided with at least Part one of Keeping Children Safe in Education 2023 and Annexe B. Annexe B contains important additional information about specific forms of abuse and safeguarding issues.
+Schools and college leaders and those staff who work directly with children should read Annexe B. All staff are required to sign to indicate that they have read and understood it.
 The Designated Lead is able to support all staff in understanding their responsibilities and implementing it in their practice.